It’s the season for Porcini Mushrooms in Italy! Perfect timing to make this delicious recipe for Fontina Polenta with Sauteed Porcini Mushrooms!

-We’re trying to reduce the amount of meat (primarily beef) in our home . . . and it certainly is not easy!
+We’ve been trying to reduce the amount of meat in our home . . . and it certainly is not easy!
+To achieve that meaty flavor, but only in vegetables and not beef or pork, porcini mushrooms are the perfect replacement!
 So I decided to make a rich, cheesy, mushroom-y polenta side dish, Fontina Polenta with Sauteed Porcini Mushrooms.

 Although polenta is traditionally Italian ‘cucina povera’ (food of the poor), when you serve it in these little individual gratin dishes, this polenta looks pretty fancy!
 Your guests will definitely be impressed!

 If you like polenta, if you like cheese, and/or if you like mushrooms . . . then you’ll enjoy this humble recipe!

 Disclosure: This post contains affiliate links, which means we may receive a commission if you click a link and purchase something recommended.
 While clicking these links won’t cost you any extra money, they will help us keep this blog up and running!
 Thank you for your support!

 I just love ‘shrooms . . . they’re such a major ingredient in Italian cuisine!